This site is in beta and a work in progress

 New Jersey State departments and agencies are able to engage the Office of Innovation for an array of innovation advisory services to strengthen project, policy, and legislative outcomes and benefit from the Office’s expertise in the use of:

 Beth Simone Noveck serves as the State of New Jersey’s first Chief Innovation Officer - a position she was appointed to by Governor Philip D. Murphy in August 2018.
 In this capacity, Dr. Noveck, a native of New Jersey, focuses on enhancing innovation in government and in the Garden State’s economy.
 Using better data, more collective intelligence and agile technology, her team leads projects, designs policies, and advises agencies on innovative strategies to improve the lives of New Jerseyans.
-Dr. Noveck serves as the Chair of the Governor’s Future of Work Task Force, sits on the Governor’s Jobs and Economic Opportunity Council, and is also a gubernatorial appointee on the New Jersey Commission on Science, Innovation, and Technology.
+Dr. Noveck serves as the Chair of the Governor’s Future of Work Task Force and sits on the Governor’s Jobs and Economic Opportunity Council.

 In addition to her role as New Jersey’s Chief Innovation Officer, Dr. Noveck is a professor at New York